1e11e/lite-libs/README.md

 The single-file source-code launcher capability was added to lower the threshold for beginners trying to get their first java programs running, but at the same time a fast and statically typed scripting language was born.
-Java has also improved significantly over the last decade in case you didn't notice and will probably improve more in the scripting area as well.
+Java has also improved significantly over the last releases and will probably improve more in the scripting area as well.

 The concept is rather new and I have only made a few such scripts.
 But on every occasion I needed to get commandline arguments in a more sophisticated way than